Daisy logo

 What Is Daisy?

 Daisy is a franchise in the Home & Commercial Services category.
-It targets a mix of residential property owners and light commercial business owners, lessees, and managers (B2C and B2B).
-The core service bundle is local commercial and residential property technology installation and ongoing maintenance solutions.
+It uses a mobile operational model to provide residential and commercial technology installation and ongoing maintenance solutions.
+The target customers are a mix of residential property owners and light commercial business owners (B2C/B2B).
+The core service bundle includes commercial and residential property technology solutions and maintenance.

 Daisy Franchise: Pros and Cons